renatols-jf/spboot-chassi/README.md

   is the actual parameter value.  `@SpanAttributeParameter` takes precedence over `@SpanAttribute` if conflicting keys are found.

+Currently, tracing information can only be exported to a `Zipkin` instance.

 ## Timing operations and timer classification
 The framework enables us to classify the time taken while processing an operation.
 The classification is done using a simple `String` as a `Tag`.
 To measure the time for a block of code,